mojule/schema-to-form-elements/README.md

     - ✔️ where type is a string
-    - ✔️ where type is undefined, the type will be inferred according to which template was called, but note that type is required for child schema of arrays and objects, any child schema missing a type will be skipped
+    - ✔️ where type is undefined, the type will be inferred according to which template was called, but note that type is required for child schema of arrays and objects, as these cannot be inferred - any child schema missing a type will be skipped - todo: consider strict mode that throws instead of skipping
     - ❌ where type is an array
   - ❌ description
   - ❌ enum